 (iii) construction, maintenance and repairs of link roads, market lanes and other development works in the market area;

-(iv) market survey and research, grading and standardization of specified agricultural produce;
+(iv) market survey and research, grading and standardisation of specified agricultural produce;

 (v) propaganda, publicity and extension services and the matters relating to the general improvement of the conditions of buying and selling of specified agricultural produce;

 (vi) aid to financially weak and underdeveloped committees in the form of loans and grants;